 - 1 cup orange juice

-- Add cranberries, juice, applesauce, and agave to a medium saucepan.
+- Add cranberries, applesauce, orange juice and agave to a medium saucepan.

 - Bring to a boil over medium heat.
-Reduce to simmer and add nutmeg.
+Reduce to simmer and add cinnamon, allspice and nutmeg.

-- Let simmer for approximately 10-15 minutes until most of the cranberries have burst.
+- Let simmer for approximately 10-12 minutes or until most of the cranberries have burst.